qri-io/rfcs/text/0000-filesystem-integration.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-The intent is to create a workflow more analogous with the git workflow.
+The intent is to make a qri dataset more tangible (and thus easier to get started with) by adding a common interface (the user's filesystem).

 When a new user wants the files in a remote git repo, they use `git clone {repoUrl}` and a new directory is created on their filesystem containing those files.
 They can use _whatever tooling they want_ to make changes to the files, and commit them locally when they reach a critical point.

-We want the qri dataset user to have a similar experience: `qri add /b5/world_bank_population/` should create a new directory called `world_bank_population` on the filesystem, containing the following files:
+We want the qri dataset user to have a similar experience: `qri add /b5/world_bank_population/` should create a new directory called `world_bank_population` on the filesystem containing the data file and associated metadata.
+To change dataset, the user uses _whatever tooling they want_ to modify the files, then commits the changes.

-- `body.csv`
-- `meta.json`
-- `structure.json`
-- `transform.star`

-To change the dataset, the user uses _whatever tooling they want_ to modify the files, then commits the changes.
+## One-to-One

+This is a 1-1 relationship, a dataset can only link to one directory on the filesystem.

+## Files

+A dataset directory should contain only two files, all other files will be ignored by qri.

+### `dataset.json`

+A subset of the full qri `dataset.json` with only user-editable keys: `meta`, `structure`, `transform`.
+Everything else is managed by qri behind the scenes.

+### `body.[csv|json|xlsx]`

+The data file!

 ## Commands

-Under this proposal, `qri use` is no longer relevant, as qri commands should be run from the qri dataset's directory.

-- `qri add` - creates a copy of the dataset's files in the present working directory
+- `qri init {name}` - creates an "empty" qri dataset in the user's local ipfs repo, adds a directory `/{name}` in the present working directory, links that directory to the qri dataset and populates an empty `dataset.json`

+- `qri clone` - hybrid command that adds an existing dataset to the user's local IPFS repo _AND_ creates a linked working directory on the filesystem.

-- `qri status` - provides a report of the current state of the files in the current directory versus the last commit to the dataset
+- `qri status` - provides a report of the current state of the files in the current directory versus the last commit to the dataset.
+Validates changes and gives a green light if everything is ready to be committed.

+- `qri checkout {hash}` - change the files in the working directory to reflect a previous version of the qri dataset

-- `qri save` - commits changes on the current dataset, and should throw errors if the changes to be committed are not valid
+- `qri commit|save` - commits changes on the current dataset, and should throw errors if the changes to be committed are not valid for a commit

-## Strict Filenames

-This feature allows for qri datasets to live anywhere on the user's filesystem, and be mixed-in with other files and folders.
-The initial implementation should require the strict filenames and extensions listed above (with the exception that `body` can have extension csv, json, xlsx, etc)

-This means `qri status` and `qri save` should ignore any non-qri files in the dataset directory.
+Notes:
+- `qri add` - May cause confusion because it does not work the same way as `git add` as qri has no staging area.
+For now it should remain unchanged, `qri add` will add the dataset to the user's local IPFS repo but will not create a linked directory on the filesystem.

+- `qri use` can still work, but if the user is currently in a linked qri dataset directory, all commands should assume the user is working with the current dataset

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation